Updated: Mar 23

 So there’s a lot of talk these days from self-help gurus and influencers about being “thankful” and showing gratitude in your life.
-A lot of the time it’s mentioned in the same breath as mindfulness and living “in” the moment and there’s a reason for that.
+A lot of the time it’s mentioned in the same breath as mindfulness and living “in” the moment.
+There’s actually legit reasons for that.

-We live (and work) in a very fast-paced world, Covid-19 or not.
+We live (and work) in a chaotic, very fast-paced world, especially with Covid-19 in the rear view mirror.
 It’s text messages and Zoom calls and on and on and on.
 So living in the moment may seem like an oxymoron, but really, it’s not.
-And we’re missing the boat!
+And you may be missing the boat!

-Here’s a couple of steps to get your mind in the right place, literally and figuratively.
+Here’s a couple of steps to get your mind in the right place to take all that success in, literally and figuratively.

-This would be a good time to take a moment to BREATHE!
+OH!
+This would also be a good time to take a moment to BREATHE!